SignPath/website/docs/_jobs/technical-writer.md

 ## Your profile

 * Excellent writing skills in English and a passion for creating written content
-* Experience as a technical writer, tech journalist or marketing specialist for tech companies
+* Experience as a technical writer, technology journalist or marketing specialist for technology companies
 * Ability to quickly grasp complex technical problems, extract the relevant points and translate them into easy-to-understand language
 * Interested in current trends in the software security space and in understanding them
 * You can work independently and are comfortable with taking responsibility for your tasks
 * Ideally, you have experience in creating marketing content and SEO optimization
 * Ideally, you have experience with B2B enterprise software